gregorwolf/mt-beershop/README.md

 cf service-key mt-beershop-destination dev
 ```

-Create _default-env.json_ with this content and the corresponding credentials from the last two commands:
+Create _default-env.json_ with this content and the corresponding credentials from the last 4 commands and also the content for VCAP_APPLICATION from the deployed srv app:

 ```JSON
 {